gluap/pyduofern-hacs/readme.md

 ``duofern.ask_for_update``

-Ask all duofern devices to re-send their state in case.
+Ask duofern devices to re-send their state in case.
 Can be used in setups where RF is finnicky.

 ``duofern.dump_device_state``
 Dump the current last received state for all duofern modules as a warning level message to the log.
 This reflects the current state of all RF messages received from devices - What's not here wasn't received by the stick or came in garbled.